pswakowski/portfolio/README.md

 Back-end:
 - translate to english the text if someone browse from outside of Poland,
-- logs browsing user agent do database.
+- logs browsing user agent to database.

 Available on http://swakowski.eu